ETHZ-DYNAMO/OptiPIM/README.md

 > The ASCII art is generated using [Text To Art Generator](https://patorjk.com/software/taag/#p=display&f=Graffiti&t=OptiPIM)
 ---

-Welcome to the **OptiPIM** artifact evaluation repository!
-This README will guide you through the entire workflow of installing OptiPIM, running sample tests, and reproducing the figures (Figures 9, 10, 14, and 15) from our paper.
-The process is fully automated using the provided `Makefile`.
+OptiPIM is a coarse-grained mapper for mapping tensor programs onto digital PIM architectures.
+For more details about the mapping strategies, please refer to our ISCA'25 publication ["OptiPIM: Optimizing Processing-In-Memory Acceleration Using Integer Linear Programming"](https://dl.acm.org/doi/10.1145/3695053.3731041).
+This README will guide you through the entire workflow of installing OptiPIM, running sample tests, and analyzing the mapping resutls with the simulator.

 > [!NOTE]
 > We are slowly changing the name from pim-opt to optipim.